 To get a full understanding of this tool try the Kan-ban Training Pack, which includes Kan-ban Simulations - Simply click on the link below

-Or to become certified in the use of kanban and many other Lean and Six Sigma tools, become an accredited Lean Six Sigma Black Belt - Find out more about Lean Six Sigma Black Belt Certification
+become certified in the use of kanban and many other Lean and Six Sigma tools, become an accredited Lean Six Sigma Black Belt - Find out more about Lean Six Sigma Black Belt Certification